prisma/tiberius/README.md

 Tiberius does not rely on any protocol when connecting to an SQL Server instance.
 Instead the `Client` takes a socket that implements the `AsyncRead` and `AsyncWrite` traits from the [futures-rs](https://crates.io/crates/futures) crate.

 Currently there are good async implementations for TCP in the [async-std](https://crates.io/crates/async-std), [Tokio](https://crates.io/crates/tokio) and [Smol](https://crates.io/crates/smol) projects.
 To be able to use them together with Tiberius on Windows platforms with SQL Server, TCP protocol should be enabled in the [server settings](https://technet.microsoft.com/en-us/library/hh231672(v=sql.110).aspx) (disabled by default).
-In the offficial [Docker image](https://hub.docker.com/_/microsoft-mssql-server) TCP is is enabled by default.
+In the official [Docker image](https://hub.docker.com/_/microsoft-mssql-server) TCP is is enabled by default.

 Named pipes should work by using the [NamedPipeClient](https://docs.rs/tokio/1.9.0/tokio/net/windows/named_pipe/struct.NamedPipeClient.html) from the latest Tokio versions.